|Nutrition Facts (per serving)|

 Pour the vodka into an ice-filled highball glass.

-Top with equal amounts of cranberry and pineapple juices.
+Top with equal amounts of pineapple and cranberry juices.

 Garnish with a lime wedge.
 Serve and enjoy.

 - The bay breeze can be made short in an old-fashioned glass for a slightly stronger drink, or weaker with more juice in a larger glass.

 - Play with flavored vodkas.
 Fruit vodkas are a good choice, and this drink is often made with coconut rum or vodka.
 It's a good mix when experimenting with your homemade herbal infusions as well.

 - Add some sparkle by topping it with light soda or sparkling wine.

 - Add ice cubes with fruit frozen inside.
 Small berries, like raspberries, are perfect and you can even use herbs such as lavender or rosemary.
 Fill the ice cube trays halfway, let them freeze partially, add the fruit or herb, then fill and freeze.

 How Strong Is a Bay Breeze?

 Vodka highballs are low-proof drinks because of the high concentration of fruit juice.
 For the bay breeze, the alcohol content should be around 9 percent ABV (18 proof), which is right in between the strength of beer and wine.